BHFock/git-cl/docs/tutorial.md

 ## What is git-cl?

-`git-cl` is a Git subcommand inspired by Subversion’s changelists.
-It lets you group related file changes under a named label.
+`git-cl` is a Git subcommand that lets you group related file changes under a named changelist — similar to changelists in Subversion, but tailored for Git workflows.

 Use it when: